Many-body effects in a composite bosonic Josephson junction

-We organise the paper as follows.
+The organization of the paper is as follows.
 Section~\ref{method} introduces the system studied here and gives an outline of the methodology used.
 We discuss our findings in section~\ref{result}.
 We summarise our main findings and draw our conclusions in section~\ref{conclusion}.
-Further details of the methodology as well as the discussion about the numerical convergence of our results are discussed in Appendix.
+Further details of the methodology as well as the discussion about the numerical convergence of our results are discussed in the Appendix.